Georgia's covered bridges are a throwback to a bygone era, but their beauty remains all these years later.

 Concord Road SW, Smyrna

 This bridge has seen several changes over the years and still allows vehicle traffic.
 It was built over Nickajack Creek in 1848, was burned during the Civil War and then was rebuilt in 1872.
 After an upgrade in the 1950s, it was renovated in 1999.
 It's about three miles from the Concord Cemetery, and it's rumored to be haunted by three little girls who supposedly drowned in the waters below the bridge.
-The bridge is closed for repairs from August 2017 to roughly the end of November, 2017.
+Unlike most of Georgia’s covered bridges, this one is in a fairly high traffic area.
+It has a seven foot clearance, and it gets smacked by large vehicles “about once a month.”
+The bridge was renovated again in 2017 and then got smacked again by a vehicle not long after.
+Cobb County continues to try to find the best way to keep drivers of too-tall vehicles from trying to cross the bridge.

 Cromer's Mill Bridge